-Monarch's engineers manufactured a small tunable 4G antenna for handsets operating in the 700-800MHz band.
+Monarch completed the development of a production-ready small tunable 4G antenna for handsets operating in the 700-800MHz band.
 Peregrine Semiconductor Corporation supplied the radio frequency relays that enabled tuning of the antenna across the frequency spectrum.
-Critical part of the design is the use of bare-die version of the relays that were wire-bonded to the antenna board thereby minimizing the parasitic effects.
-The low on-state resistance of the Peregrine's relays is responsible for high radiation efficiency of the antenna.
-Three relays provide eight (2^3=8) tuning states, each of which provides communication over a channel 15MHz wide.
-Inside the handset, the antenna is controlled by the base-band processor, which tunes it to a particular channel or searches through tuning states to recover from detuning.
-Narrow-band nature of the antenna also makes it more efficient than a passive antenna counterpart covering the entire 700-800Mhz band.
-An efficient antenna provides better signal-to-noise ratio and hence better connectivity, faster downloads and longer battery life.
-A demo board is available upon request from the Contact page.
-See the Slides for mode detail.
+Critical part of the design is the use of bare-die version of the relays and the low on-state resistance of the Peregrine's relays is responsible for high radiation efficiency of the antenna.
+Antenna has eight tuning states selected via binary combination of three independent 1.8V DC bias signals, which also ensure recovery from detuning.
+A demo board is available upon request from the Contact page and more details can be found in the press release .

 Date: July 19, 2015

 Dr. Özdemir of Monarch presented a paper titled "Frequency Tunable Antenna for LTE (4G) Handsets Operating in the 2.3-2.7GHz Global Roaming Band" at the 2015 IEEE AP-S Symposium on Antennas and Propagation and URSI CNC/USNC Joint Meeting in Vancouver, British Columbia, Canada, on July 19-25, 2015.
 The paper covers the design and prototyping of Monarch's first embedded tunable antenna for smart phones.
 For more information on the symposium, click here.
 For a pdf copy of the paper, click here.